Emergency First Aid at Work

 Emergency First Aid at Work is aimed at low-to-medium risk environments or where Health and Safety Executive (HSE) guidelines indicate staff should hold a certificate in Emergency First Aid at Work.

-This 1-day course provides a basic overview of the core elements of first aid.
+This 1-day course provides an overview of the core elements of first aid.
 As a result, learners are equipped with the knowledge and skills required to respond effectively to a range of accidents and first aid emergencies in the workplace.

 Learners are introduced to the roles and responsibilities of the first aider and legal requirements in the workplace.
 In addition to learning how to carry out a scene survey and casualty assessment, students are taught how to check for responsiveness, open an airway, and check for breathing.

 Practical lessons include CPR, choking, the recovery position, bleeding, and burns.
 Especially relevant is the lesson on how to use an Automated External Defibrillator (AED) due to this now being recognised as a vital step in Basic Life Support.

 - Roles and responsibilities of the first aider

 - First aid kits